LinCodeVibe/Big_Data_Analytics_Tools_and_Techniques/README.md

-# Big Data Analytics Tools and Techniques
+# Big Data Analytics: Tools and Techniques

 **Practical portfolio of big data engineering and analytics techniques, combining UNIX/Linux workflows, shell scripting, and distributed tools like Spark, Airflow, and Docker.
 Designed for building automated, reproducible pipelines with cloud deployment and real-world, domain-specific datasets.**